Inclusion Links

 Hierarchy is one of the most natural ways humans organize knowledge.
 We instinctively break complex information into nested structures:

 This isn’t arbitrary—hierarchical thinking is how we manage complexity.
-It lets us zoom out for overview or zoom in for detail.
+It lets us zoom out to see the big picture or zoom in to focus on specifics—and switch between these views effortlessly.
 It provides context: knowing something is “under” a topic tells you what it relates to.

 Good knowledge systems should support this natural way of thinking.